Hep C (Hepatitis C)

-Until recently, the mainstay of treatment for chronic hepatitis C virus (HCV) infection has been pegylated interferon and ribavirin, with possible addition of boceprevir (Victrelis) and telaprevir (Incivek) (both protease inhibitors) for HCV genotype 1 infection.
+Until recently, the mainstay of treatment for chronic HCV infection has been pegylated interferon and ribavirin, with possible addition of boceprevir (Victrelis) and telaprevir (Incivek) (both protease inhibitors) for HCV genotype 1 infection.
 After given for 24-48 weeks, this treatment resulted in a sustained virologic response (a marker for cure), defined as undetectable HCV RNA in the patient's blood 24 weeks after the end of treatment in 50-percent to 80-percent of patients (with higher SVR among persons with HCV genotypes 2 or 3 infections versus infections with HCV genotype 1, the most common genotype found in the United States). (more)

 In late 2013, The Food and Drug Administration approved two new direct acting antiviral drugs, Sofosbuvir (Sovaldi) and Simeprevir (Olysio) to treat chronic HCV infection.
 Both medications have proven efficacy when used as a component of a combination antiviral regimen to treat HCV-infected adults with compensated liver disease, cirrhosis, HIV co-infection, and hepatocellular carcinoma awaiting liver transplant.
 Clinical trials have shown that these new medications achieve SVR in 80-percent to 95-percent of patients after 12-24 weeks of treatment. (more)